Fire is our brand new development environment for programmers using the Elements compiler: Oxygene, C# and Silver (Swift).

 Fire itself is a completely native app that always feels at home on the Mac.
 Underneath the hood, it shares the same compiler and "IDE smarts" engine that Elements uses everywhere, written in cross-platform managed code and hosted using our internal Marzipan and Infrared™ technologies.

-Fire supports all three of our Elements languages – Oxygene, C# and Swift.
-It supports each of those languages for all three of our target platforms: .NET/Mono, Cocoa and Java/Android.
+Fire supports all six of our Elements languages – Oxygene, C#, Swift, Java, Go and Mercury.
+It supports each of those languages for all of our target platforms: .NET/Mono, Cocoa, and Java/Android and Island.

 This makes Fire interesting not just to Cocoa developers, but also to: